-These are probably the least common call.
+These are probably the least common calls.
 They involve impersonating a specific person; a friend or family member of the victim.

-In this case there is also usually an extra layer: they are aware, or at least suspect, the person they’re calling might be in some way impaired.
+In this case, there is also usually an extra layer: they are aware, or at least suspect, that the person they’re calling might be in some way impaired.

 These types of conditions make it hard for the person being called to identify the caller, especially if they rely on captions and the like to make phone calls.
 Removing all tonal cues that the person is an impostor makes things very difficult.